rekfuki/asteroidOpenGL/README.md

 The space itself, is simply a skybox texture that also includes a big star that acts as a light source.
 All the objects in the scene cast shadows via a simple shadow map.
 The surface reflectance is approximated using Hapke BRDF.

+## How to run
+The project is self-contained and therefore can simply be opened up in Visual Studio.